ryan-aday/General_Document_Parsers/README.md

 # General_Document_Parsers
 MATLAB and Python scripts that can facilitate Word (.docx) and CSV file parsing.
 All of these scripts are to be deployed by pasting them in a directory with the desired files.
-When calling these files, only the filename is needed for ease of convenience.
+When calling these files, only the filename/filepath is needed for ease of convenience.
+These are to be edited in the files themselves.

 ## MATLAB Scripts
 ### txt2csv Comparators: